CMSgov/AB2D-Libs/README.md

 # AB2D LIBS

-## testing change

 This repository stores all dependencies for AB2D.
 Confirm you have your gradle configured, so you can connect to the CMS repository locally.

 ## Locally Build
 ```